 A sunglasses storage bin is included in the longtype overhead console.
-The interior of the bin is covered with a flocking material to protect the sunglasses from being scratched.
+The interior of the bin is lined with a foam rubber padding material to protect the sunglasses from being scratched.
 This bin features a push/push-type latching mechanism, and a viscous dampening system for a fluid opening action.